vsouza/awesome-ios/.github/CONTRIBUTING.md

 - Don't support Swift 4 or later
 - Not written in English
 - README is not clear
-- Projects without tests can be rejected.
 - Does not support the most commom package managers (spm, cocoapods, carthage...)

+#### Projects that can be rejected:

+- Projects without tests.
+- Very young projects.
+- Missing LICENSE.

 Your contributions are always welcome!
 Thank you for your suggestions! :smiley: